-1. All requests for development which require discretionary approval and include lands adjacent to or within riparian habitat shall include measures for protecting that habitat.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors
+1. All requests for development which require discretionary approval and include lands adjacent to or within riparian habitat shall include measures for protecting that habitat to the extent that such protection does not pose threats to proposed site uses, such as airports.

+Responsible Departments: Planning, Planning Commission, Board of Supervisors